rosswilson/rails-playground/README.md

 # Rails Playground

-A playground app to try out some things wit Rails, like WebAuthn, TOTP, Action Text, and file uploading.
+A playground app to try out some things with Rails, such as TOTP, Action Text, and file uploading.

 ## License